meleu/dg/src/site/notes/README.md

 - 📚 which [[moc/books|books]] I've been reading (tech, fiction, non-fiction, whatever gets my interest).
 - ⌛ what I am focused on [[now|now]].
 - 🧰 the [[uses|tools I use]] in my day-to-day life.
-- 💭 and random thoughts...

-If you're curious enough to explore this garden, keep in mind that it can be a bilingual experience.
+If you're curious enough to explore this garden, keep in mind that it can be a bilingual experience (English and Portuguese).

 - **See also: <https://meleu.sh>** (in Portuguese)